How Long Can You Leave Your Cat Home Alone?by Kathy Green • January 30, 2015

 Why Cats Really Shouldn’t Be Left Alone at Home

 • Cats do get sick!
 This situation can be dire if no one is around for several days.
-Your cat won’t get the help he needs until you return and sadly this can lead, on some occasions, to you coming home to a desperately ill or dead cat.
+Beyond the fact your home might require a high quality cleaning, your cat won’t get the help he needs until you return and sadly this can lead, on some occasions, to you coming home to a desperately ill or dead cat.
 Feline disorders like urinary blockages can come on suddenly and can be fatal in three days.

 • An exclusive diet of dry food is not the best diet for cats.
 Evidence has been found linking dry food diets and feline lower urinary tract disease. evidence has emerged linking dry food diets and feline lower urinary tract disease.
 The moisture content in cat food plays a crucial dietary role in feline urinary tract health.
 You can’t leave fresh or canned cat food out when you travel because it will spoil.